meilisearch/documentation/learn/advanced/pagination.md

 ## Numbered page selectors

-This type of pagination consists of a numbered list of pages accompanied by next and previous buttons.
+This type of pagination consists of a numbered list of pages accompanied by "Next" and "Previous" buttons.
 This is a common UI pattern that offers users a significant amount of precision when navigating results.

 Calculating the total amount of search results for a query is a resource-intensive process.
 Because of that, page selectors might lead to slower interfaces.